efrecon/etcd-ctl/README.md

     tclsh8.6 etcdctl.tcl write /test README.md

+Note that the name of the file really is a globbing pattern, meaning that given a directory called `/home/emmanuel/mydir` on your local disk, the following command would mirror all the files that it contains (not recursively) into the etcd key space.
+This would ignore backup files as these are ignored by default.

+    tclsh8.6 etcdctl.tcl write /test /home/emmanuel/mydir/*

 ## Docker

 This project is automatically being built at the docker hub.
 To run a